Bingo Calls Explained: What is Bingo Lingo?

 The final ball in a 90 ball game.

-Bringing Bingo Calls Online
+Bringing Bingo Number Sayings Online

-By playing online and continuing to use bingo lingo we contribute to keep the hilarious, fun and heartwarming game of bingo alive.
+By playing online and continuing to use bingo lingo we contribute to keeping the hilarious, fun and heartwarming game of bingo alive.
 Compare your favourite bingo calls, regional slang and historic phrases to see who has the funniest nicknames.

-Bingo lingo is a huge part of the community, helping to bring bingo players together, have a laugh, a joke and play their favourite game.
+Bingo lingo calling is a huge part of the community It's funny, helps to bring bingo players together, have a laugh, a joke and play their favourite game.
 It's a huge part of the spirit of bingo.
 At Crown Bingo we want our players to enjoy their games, meet new people and have a great time as is the way with classic bingo halls.
 Friendship is a huge part of what bingo is about and our bingo chat games help enforce that by bringing people together from anywhere in the country.
 Whether you play online, at a bar, bingo hall or just with friends you're bound to meet a group of people who will share the love of bingo and hilarity of the bingo lingo calls.

 It would be wrong to start a glossary of terms without mentioning the word Bingo itself.
-A call which can normally be heard across bingo halls if people match all the correct numbers on their card, or if you’re playing online bingo it’s something you’ll see a player type in the chat box to show other players they’ve been successful.
+A call which can normally be heard across bingo halls if people match all the correct numbers on their card, or if you’re playing online bingo it’s something you’ll see a player type in the chatbox to show other players they’ve been successful.

 75 ball bingo